Not only is it easy to grow, but it's also a beautiful addition to your garden. Here's our step-by-step guide.

 Soil preparation: Garlic will tolerate some shade but prefers full sun.
 While I've seen cloves sprout in gravel pits, garlic responds best in well-drained, rich, loamy soil amended with lots of organic matter.
 Raised beds are ideal, except in very dry regions.

 Watering: Garlic needs about an inch of water each week during spring growth.
-If you have to augment rainfall with the garden hose, stop watering by June 1 or when the leaves begin to yellow in order to let the bulbs firm up.
+If you have to augment rainfall with a garden hose, stop watering by June 1 or when the leaves begin to yellow in order to let the bulbs firm up.

 Scape Sacrifice: By mid-June, your garlic will begin sprouting flowery tops that curl as they mature and ultimately straighten out into long spiky tendrils.
 These savory stalks, known as scapes, should be removed to encourage larger, more efficient bulb growth.
 However, before adding severed scapes to the compost pile, try incorporating their mild garlic flavor into a delicious scape pesto, scape dip, or scape soup.

-When half to three-quarters of the leaves turn yellow-brown, typically in late June or early July (depending on the variety and the weather), it's harvest time.
+Harvesting Hints: When half to three-quarters of the leaves turn yellow-brown, typically in late June or early July (depending on the variety and the weather), it's harvest time.
 Carefully dig up each bulb; do not pull, or you may break the stalk from the bulb, which can cause it to rot.
 Once it's harvested, get it out of the sun as soon as possible.

 When your garlic is thoroughly dry, trim the roots, taking care not to knock off the outer skin.
 Cut off the stalks about 1½ inches above the bulb if you plan to keep the garlic in bags.
 Recycled mesh onion bags are perfect for storage.